-The company's next dividend payment will be UK£0.034 per share, on the back of last year when the company paid a total of UK£0.061 to shareholders.
-Based on the last year's worth of payments, PZ Cussons has a trailing yield of 2.8% on the current stock price of £2.19.
-Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
-So we need to investigate whether PZ Cussons can afford its dividend, and if the dividend could grow.
+The company's next dividend payment will be UK£0.024 per share, on the back of last year when the company paid a total of UK£0.065 to shareholders.
+Based on the last year's worth of payments, Rotork has a trailing yield of 2.5% on the current stock price of £2.63.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
+So we need to investigate whether Rotork can afford its dividend, and if the dividend could grow.

 Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
-PZ Cussons paid out more than half (73%) of its earnings last year, which is a regular payout ratio for most companies.
+Rotork paid out 73% of its earnings to investors last year, a normal payout level for most businesses.
 Yet cash flow is typically more important than profit for assessing dividend sustainability, so we should always check if the company generated enough cash to afford its dividend.
-Over the last year it paid out 58% of its free cash flow as dividends, within the usual range for most companies.
+It paid out 109% of its free cash flow in the form of dividends last year, which is outside the comfort zone for most businesses.
+Companies usually need cash more than they need earnings - expenses don't pay themselves - so it's not great to see it paying out so much of its cash flow.

 Have Earnings And Dividends Been Growing?